webosose/website/content/en/samples/posts/2023-12-21-facial-recognition-based-kiosks.md

 2. Connecting Raspberry Pi to the Internet.
 3. Change your unique server address (Please refer to the Url.js part of Code Implementation)
 4. Run the installed application.
-5. You must go to the kiosk/register file and proceed with membership registration using the command below to log in.
+5. You must go to the frontend/register file and proceed with membership registration using the command below to log in.

         npm start

 6. When the membership registration page is launched, you can register your information to sign up.

+    {{< note >}}
+        * The face model is downloaded from the server when you first do face recognition.
+I recommend you turn the server back on when you see the cmd window and see that the face model has been downloaded from the server.
+        * Please note that downloading files before signing up for membership is fast, and the model downloading after signing up for membership is large, so it takes time.

+    {{< /note >}}

     * <img width="30%" alt="image" src="https://github.com/Cheetah-19/Kiosk_KNU/assets/29055106/bad5d665-65c0-41f3-839a-73a2b35dae78">
     * This page allows you to register your face.